megardn/PennLINC.github.io/docs/cubic/cubic.md

 Note that the use of `h_vmem` adds 2.5 GBs to the original `mem_gb` specification.
 This is to remain on the safe side of memory specification to the cluster as the cluster will kill any job that uses more than the requested memory space when requesting hard memory (`h_vmem`).
 This function is used to save space on the cluster such that several jobs can be run simultaneously but is only advised to be used when the user is sure about the memory specification needed.

 Note that `s_vmem` adds only 2 GBs to the original `mem_gb` specification.
 This is because soft memory has more flexibility than hard memory specifications.
 This is recommended to be used when the exact memory required by each subject is not concretely known so as to diminish the risk of the job being killed by accident.

+## Additional information about CUBIC
+[This page](https://cbica-wiki.uphs.upenn.edu/wiki/index.php/Research_Projects) has tons of other useful information about using CUBIC.
+Anyone who plans on using CUBIC regularly should probably browse it.
+Also, when troubleshooting, make sure the answer to your question isn't on this page before asking others.
+Note that you will need to be within the UPenn infrastructure (i.e. on campus or using a VPN) to view this page.